roma219/vue-jsonschema-form/docs/examples/README.md

 ### Using specific UI component
 <Demo schema-name="radio" :use-ui-schema="true" :use-defaults="true"/>
 ### Setting display order
-Setting `order` property in UI schema will set the order of the corresponding components rendering.
-The bigger `order` - the higher component will be displayed.
+Setting `order` property in UI schema will set the order for displaying corresponding components.
+The bigger `order` - the higher the component will be displayed.
 <Demo schema-name="order" :use-ui-schema="true" :use-defaults="true"/>

 ## Custom Components